By Charlie Lewis - October 2023

 Masculine Clothing

 Clothing is often considered one of the main tools utilized in gender expression/presentation.
 Personal style is infinitely varied, but below are some tips on how to find a way of dressing that makes you feel affirmed in your gender/masculinity.
+For more in-depth information on masculine clothing, we have a gender inclusive guide on masculine clothing.

 Know your body